babeloff/meso-forge-mirror/CONTRIBUTING.md

 - Update README.md if adding new features
 - Add docstrings to public functions and modules
 - Update examples if behavior changes
+- Update relevant documentation in `docs/` directory:
+  - `docs/operator-guide.adoc` for user-facing changes
+  - `docs/pixi-tasks-guide.adoc` for new pixi tasks
+  - `docs/nushell-scripts-guide.adoc` for script modifications

 ## Project Structure